Shanxi: Imperial China

 In the early years of the Northern Song dynasty (960–1127), the sixteen ceded prefectures continued to be an area of contention between the Song dynasty and the Liao dynasty.
 Later the Southern Song dynasty abandoned all of North China, including Shanxi, to the Jurchen Jin dynasty (1115–1234) in 1127 after the Jingkang Incident of the Jin-Song wars.

+Yuan dynasty murals at Yongle Gong in Ruicheng, depicting Chaoyuan Tu (朝元图), a formal audience of Daoist deities assembled in processio to Yuanshi Tianzun.

-The Mongol Yuan dynasty administered China into provinces but did not establish Shanxi as a province.
+The Mongol Yuan dynasty administered China into provinces but did not establish Shanxi as a province, since Shanxi was regarded as part of the core region of the empire.
 Shanxi only gained its present name and approximate borders during the Ming dynasty (1368–1644) which were of the same land area and borders as the previous Hedong Commandery of the Tang dynasty.

 During the Qing dynasty (1644–1911), Shanxi extended north beyond the Great Wall to include parts of Inner Mongolia, including what is now the city of Hohhot, and overlapped with the jurisdiction of the Eight Banners and the Guihua Tümed banner in that area.

+A city map of Linfen, Shanxi, drawn during the Kangxi Emperor reign of the Qing dynasty.

 For centuries, Shanxi served as a center for trade and banking.
 The "Shanxi merchants" were once synonymous with wealth.
 The well-preserved city and UNESCO World Heritage Site Pingyao shows many signs of its economic importance during the Qing dynasty.
+This commercial strength remained evident into the late Qing period: following the Boxer Uprising, Empress Dowager Cixi resided in Shanxi during her westward flight, during which substantial financial contributions were presented by local officials and merchants.